Bwindi Impenetrable National Park Uganda

 • Do not eat in the vicinity of the gorillas

-There are currently approximately 880 mountain gorillas in the world, qualifying them to be classified as endangered species which need strong conservation efforts.
+There are currently approximately over 1000 mountain gorillas in the world, qualifying them to be classified as endangered species which need strong conservation efforts.
 To avoid transmitting human diseases to them, do the following:-

-1. Try to avoid tracking if you suffer from contagious disease.
-In case you develop a sever case of flu, your money will be fully refunded if you make this known in advance.
+- Try to avoid tracking if you suffer from contagious disease.
+In case you develop a severe case of flu, your money will be fully refunded if you make this known in advance.

-Where Else Can you see the Mountain Gorillas?
+Where Else Can you see the Mountain Gorillas in the Wild?

-Apart from Bwindi Impenetrable National Park, the Volcanoes National Park in Rwanda is another incredible chance see mountain gorillas in the wild.
+Apart from Bwindi Impenetrable National Park, you can visit Mgahinga Gorilla National Park in Uganda for gorilla tour adventures.
+Mgahinga, a also in south western Uganda is a close neighbor to Bwindi.
+These two parks are the only gorilla safari parks in Uganda.
+For gorilla trekking safaris in Rwanda, Volcanoes National Park is the only tourist site in Rwanda where mountain gorillas live.
 In Rwanda, visitors can do a 3 day gorilla tracking safari, a 2 day trekking tour or a 1 day gorilla trip especially when time and budget are very limited.
 The Democratic Republic of Congo has also got Mountain Gorillas living in the Virunga National Park in the eastern side of the country.

-Uganda has got other nine national parks and these are Murchison Falls National Park, Queen Elizabeth National Park, Rwenzori Mountains National Park, Kidepo Valley National Park, Mount Elgon National Park, Semuliki National Park, Lake Mburo National Park and Kibale National Park.
+The are 10 National Parks in Uganda where you can visit for safaris and tours.
+Much of the tours in Uganda as well as wildlife safaris centre on these parks as the major holiday destinations these are Murchison Falls National Park, Queen Elizabeth National Park, Rwenzori Mountains National Park, Kidepo Valley National Park, Mount Elgon National Park, Semuliki National Park, Lake Mburo National Park and Kibale National Park.
 The country has also got numerous game reserves and wildlife sanctuaries among others.